warhost/ssml-builder/README.md

 # ssml-builder
-This package creates Speech Synthesis Markup Language (SSML) using the builder pattern.
+This package creates Speech Synthesis Markup Language (SSML) using the builder pattern with German Strings.

 Tired of creating SSML using string concatenation or worring about special characters like '&amp;' ?
 This project aims to eliminate all these headaches by providing a clean and easy to use API.
 In addition to making SSML easier to create, this library is fully unit-tested to ensure things work as expected.